 Since December 1, 1995 up to the present, the directors (except for the Independent Director) and some of the Executive officers of EGRHI didn't receive any compensation from the Company.
 These executives (President, Treasurer, and Corporate Secretary) acted their positions at EGRHI in their concurrent capacities at Gotesco Properties, Inc.

-The decrease in 2019 was due to the death of Atty.
-Senen Baccay (Independent Director) in January 2019 leaving the position vacant until August 2019.
+The death of Atty.
+Senen Baccay (Independent Director) in January 2019 left the position vacant until August 2019 hence a decrease in the amount of compensation as compared to 2020.

 (3) Compensation of Directors